-- 1. That the report be received. - 2.
-That the Conference acknowledges the service to the informed production and presentation of the history of the Methodist Church of New Zealand Te Hāhi Weteriana o Aotearoa of Rev Dr Terry Wall, Mr Derek Olphert, and Rev Dr Allan Davidson, ONZM, over an extended period of time. - 3.
-That the Executive Committee as determined at the Annual General Meeting held prior to Conference be Ian Faulkner, Lynne Wall, Peter Lane, Norman Brookes, Allan Davidson, Eric Laurenson, Terry Wall.
-Corresponding members: Elaine Bolitho, Brian Turner.
+- 1. That the report be received. - That the Conference acknowledges the service to the informed production and presentation of the history of the Methodist Church of New Zealand - Te Hāhi Weteriana o Aotearoa of Rev Dr Terry Wall, Mr Derek Olphert, and Rev Dr Allan Davidson, ONZM, over an extended period of time. - 3.
+That the Executive Committee as determined at the Annual General Meeting held prior to Conference be as Ian Faulkner (President), Gary Clover (Vice-President), Lynne Wall (Secretary) and Peter Lane (Treasurer), and members Elaine Bolitho, Norman Brookes, Allan Davidson, Eric Laurenson, So'otanga P-Misikei, Rowan Tautari, Brian Turner and Terry Wall.